 - Unusual sounds from the knee during movement such as popping, clicking or grinding.

-Dan Everson Podiatry will assess your health and exercise history and conduct a physical examination to diagnose lateral knee pain.
+Visting an experienced podiatrist for treatrment will likely result in them assessing your health and exercise history and conducting a physical examination to diagnose lateral knee pain.
 A physical examination may involve pressing and applying pressure to the area to assess discomfort.
 A range of movements and maneuvers may be used to check the integrity of the knee joint.
 An X-ray or MRI scan may be recommended.

 It is highly important to treat not only the symptoms of lateral knee pain but the underlying cause as well.